canjs/canjs/docs/can-guides/introduction/comparison.md

 **CanJS** chooses not to include a Dependency Injection framework, opting instead for the developer to decide if they need any more DI than JavaScript can already provide.
 JavaScript’s prototypal inheritance and mutable runtime instances can serve 90% of the uses for Dependency Injection, and if the developer decided they need a DI library they are free to add their own.

-**Angular 2** has doubled down on Dependency Injection, making every part of it’s design incorporate providers, services, and an injection syntax.
+**Angular 2** has doubled down on Dependency Injection, making every part of its design incorporate providers, services, and an injection syntax.
 This creates an odd pattern in **Angular 2** where not only do you have to import a component or service and use it, you also have to declare the provider for it, often just passing the class as a shorthand.

 Note in the example below `FriendService` is imported, used *and also* needs to be declared in the `providers` metadata: